dperique/Kuul_periodics/README.md

 The jobs are specified in yamls.
 The lifecycle goes something like this:

-* Create a yaml template for certain jobs
+* Create a yaml template for certain jobs; use names that help you uniquely identify jobs so that you can easily delete them by filtering them effectively (for example by using the `grep` command)
 * Instantiate that template
-* `kubectl config use-context <aK8s>` for your Kuul k8s cluster
+* `kubectl config use-context (aK8s)` for your Kuul k8s cluster
 * `kubectl apply -f .` your templates
 *   If a template needs changing, change it and "redeploy" your yamls
 * Let the jobs run